roma-goodok/guca/README.md

 ###  "Living Graphs" — Growing Graph Unfolding Cellular Automata (GUCA) with Examples in Silverlight (2010)
 Article (RUS): [https://habr.com/en/articles/107387](https://habr.com/en/articles/107387)
+The concept of 'Living Graphs' utilizes cellular automata to model the self-assembly and evolution of graph structures.
+"Living Graphs" leverage the principles of cellular automata to simulate the evolution and self-organization of graph structures, contributing to the field of Artificial Life.
+The GUCA model operates by applying simple, context-specific rules to nodes within a graph.
+This method facilitates the emergence of complex structures from minimal initial conditions, mirroring biological growth and development.
+The article showcases several examples, illustrating the potential of GUCA in diverse fields such as robotics, computer networks, and artificial intelligence, while highlighting the model's modularity, regeneration, and adaptability.

 ###  Computational Life: How Well-formed, Self-replicating Programs Emerge from Simple Interaction